-The Community Service Fund is owed 10% for in person workshops, and 30% for online workshops, of the total income collected before any expenses are deducted.
+The Community Service Fund is owed 10% for in person workshops, 15% for hybrid workshops, and 30% for online workshops, of the total income collected before any expenses are deducted.
 It is paid directly to the Community Service Fund.
 The amount for the Community Service Fund must be estimated and added to the budget once you have forecast the number of participants expected and the total of all other expenses.